hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 Then we can
 - mount the disks individually in fstab so they appear in a consistent way to the system
 - use `overlaysf` (inbuilt in debian) to create a virtual overlayed folder of all of those
-root folder trees into a single virtual folder tree for presentation to devices on your LAN (we could readily use the `mergerfs` package and the process is very similar, however overlayfs is already in the debian kernel)
+root folder trees into a single virtual folder tree for presentation to devices on the LAN (we could readily use the `mergerfs` package and the process is very similar, however overlayfs is already in the debian kernel)
 - use `SAMBA` to serve up the individual USB3 disks in read-write mode for PCs on the LAN to copy new files onto
-- use `SAMBA` to serve up the virtual overlayed folder tree in read-only mode to devices on your LAN
+- use `SAMBA` to serve up the virtual overlayed folder tree in read-only mode to devices on the LAN
-- use `DLNA` to serve up the virtual overlayed folder in read-only mode to devices on your LAN (eg PCs, ChromeCasts, TVs)
+- use `DLNA` to serve up the virtual overlayed folder in read-only mode to devices on the LAN (eg PCs, ChromeCasts, TVs)
 - use `HD-IDLE` to ensure the USB3 disks all spin down properly between uses and not stay spinning all the time

 One drawback is that if one copies new files onto the individual disks, or modifies existing files on them,